liferay/liferay-docs/develop/tutorials/articles/mobile-sdk/10-invoking-liferay-services-in-your-ios-app.markdown

 ### Binaries

-Some Liferay services require binary argument types like `NSData` and `LRUploadData`.
+Some Liferay services require binary argument types like `NSData` or `LRUploadData`.
 The Mobile SDK converts `NSData` instances to `NSString` before sending the POST request.
 For example,
 `[@"hello" dataUsingEncoding:NSUTF8StringEncoding]` becomes a JSON array such as `"[104,101,108,108,111]"`.
-The Mobile SDK does this for you, so you don't have worry about it.
-You just need to pass the `NSData` to the method.
+The Mobile SDK does this for you, so you don't have worry about it; you only need to pass the `NSData` instance to the method.

 However, you need to be careful when using such methods.
 This is because you're allocating memory for the whole `NSData`, which may cause memory issues if the